I've been around for a while.

 Add choice to ageless instincts...

-It feels like instinct, when I see a guy doing guy stuff.
+It feels like instinct, my responses, when I see a guy doing guy stuff.

 That covers a lot of action. lol